abhabongse/paxter/docs/legacy/getting_started.rst

 .. code-block:: python

-   from paxter.authoring import create_simple_env
+   from paxter.author import create_simple_env
-   from paxter.evaluator import EvaluateContext
+   from paxter.evaluate import EvaluateContext

    # This dictionary data represents the initial global dict state
    # for the interpretation the document tree in python authoring mode.